Frequently asked question (FAQ)

 How

-How do I join testnet-beta?
+How do I join testnet?

-Do I have to ask my bare metal hosting provider to change anything in my hosting environment?
+As a user, do I have to ask my bare metal hosting provider to change anything in my hosting environment?

 I run an RPC service, how can I connect to DoubleZero?